 2. To access the new screenshot tool, you will need to click on the three-dot menu in the top-right corner of the browser and select the Web capture option.

 Alternatively, you can also use Ctrl + Shift + S keyboard shortcut to invoke the Web capture tool.

 Moreover, you can pin the web capture tool icon in the toolbar of Microsoft Edge by right-clicking on the Web capture option from the menu, then click on Show in toolbar.
 The web capture icon will start showing in the toolbar.
 Now you can the Web Capture tool directly from the toolbar of Microsoft Edge.

-4. After taking the screenshot, you will see a menu with a couple of options: Copy and Preview.
+4. After taking a screenshot, you will see a menu with a couple of options: Copy and Preview.

 By selecting the copy option, users can copy the screenshot to the clipboard, and on clicking the Preview, you can see the preview of the screenshot in an overlay window with options to share and save.

-The share option allows sharing the screenshot with friends using the Windows share sheet and the save option lets you save the file locally on your system.
+The share option allows you to share the screenshot with friends using the Windows share sheet and the save option lets you save the file locally on your system.

 So this was all about how to use the Web Capture tool in Microsoft Chromium Edge still, if you have any doubts you can drop your queries below in the comment box.

 If you enjoyed this post, I’d be very grateful if you’d help to spread it to your friends and family members or share it on Facebook, Twitter, WhatsApp, LinkedIn and Instagram.

 To watch our tech videos, please subscribe to our YouTube Channel: Yashraj Solutions